n0mjs710/HBlink4/readme.md

 # HBlink4

-HBlink4 is the next evolution of the HBlink DMR Master Server implementation using the HomeBrew protocol, developed by Cort Buffington, N0MJS.
-This version represents a complete architectural redesign, moving from a master-centric to a repeater-centric model for more granular control and management of connected systems.
+HBlink4 is the next evolution of the HBlink DMR Server implementation using the HomeBrew protocol, developed by Cort Buffington, N0MJS.
+This version represents a complete architectural redesign, moving from a server-centric to a repeater-centric model for more granular control and management of connected systems.

 ## Key Architectural Changes

-- Elimination of peer mode - HBlink4 operates purely as a master server
+- Elimination of peer mode - HBlink4 operates purely as a server
-- Individual repeater management rather than master-level system management
+- Individual repeater management rather than server-level system management
-- Direct repeater registration without binding to specific master instances
+- Direct repeater registration without binding to specific server instances
 - Granular per-repeater control and monitoring

 ## Features